sgaliamov/blog/_posts/rust/rust-pros-and-cons.md

 1. **No `nulls`!**
 1. **No exceptions.**
 1. **Generics**.
-1. **Traits** better that interface.
+1. **Traits** better that interface.\
    Because you can extend any type without changing it.
    New traits can be implemented for existing types.
+   You can define a trait for a whole type.
 1. Build-in **test framework**.
 It's interesting idea to have tests mixed with the code.
 It allows write unit tests much faster.
 Gives 1re information about intentions.
 And gives access to internal implementation.
 1. **Tree shaking?**
 1. **async/.await!**